PixelExperience/android-issues/.github/ISSUE_TEMPLATE/android-issue.md

 If you need help please check our Telegram group at https://t.me/pixelexperiencechat

 Anything between <!- - and - -> won't be shown when your issue is created.

+!!!
+PLEASE DON'T REMOVE BACKTICKS (`), OTHERWISE YOUR ISSUE WILL BE CLOSED AUTOMATICALLY !!!
 -->

 ## Build date